-For OCD, the main emphasis is a technique called exposure and ritual prevention (ERP).
+For OCD, the main emphasis is a technique called Exposure and Response Prevention (ERP).
 ERP has been found to be the “treatment of choice” for OCD.
 Exposure refers to the gradual and repetitive exposure of an individual to their feared situations (for example, someone with contamination obsessions touching a doorknob), or ideas (for example, someone with contamination obsessions thinking about AIDS).

 In addition to ERP, cognitive restructuring strategies are also taught.
 Cognitive restructuring or ‘thought challenging” is the identification and correction of “errors” in thought that create anxiety.
 Two errors in thought most focused on are “probability overestimation errors” and “catastrophizing errors.”